starseed2021/react-native-oyster-app/README.md

 ## Installation/Environment Set-Up

 - Clone this repository.
-- Install the Expo Command Line Interface by running `npm install -g expo-cli`.
+- Install the Expo Command Line Interface by run the command `npm install -g expo-cli`.
-- Install all the dependencies by running `npm install`.
+- Install all the dependencies by running the command `npm install`.
 - There are 2 ways to test the app on your cell phone:
   - Install Expo for either [iPhone](https://apps.apple.com/us/app/expo-client/id982107779) or [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US).
   - Scan the QR Code that appears when you click the Live Link above.